rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 Shell > nmcli  connection  add  type  bond-slave   ifname NIC_DEVICE_NAME2   master  BOND_NIC_DEVICE_NAME
 ```

+## Network card configuration

+!!! warning

-## Configuration file of the network card (it is not recommended to modify it by means of vim, etc.)
+    It is not recommended to make changes to this by means of `vim` or other editors.

 You can view more detailed information through `man 5 NetworkManager.conf` and `man 5 nm-settings-nmcli`.